-For better or worse, Annabelle didn’t graduate from college, but did find gainful employment and a fulfilling career.
+For better or worse, Annabelle didn’t graduate from college but did find gainful employment and a fulfilling career.
 This path ended when she became a mom.
 Married to her wonderful George, who to this day can hardly remember an actual proposal, Annabelle finally became a mother.
-She didn’t have a clue how hard she would need to work to keep those self-imposed requirements of Downey-fresh, iron-pressed sheets, home baked meals, and mom-of-the year awards arriving.
+She didn’t have a clue how hard she would need to work to keep those self-imposed requirements of Downey-fresh, iron-pressed sheets, home-baked meals, and mom-of-the-year awards arriving.
 She composed a small self-affirmation song and made her children sing it to her for money.
 She was a very good mom.

 After clearing the largest hurdles of motherhood and regrettably, begrudgingly, and not-without-tears, launching her children onto the world, she looked around and realized she had a lot to say.
 Picking up a laptop, she got to work.

-At the beginning, with the blank page staring at her and possibly in a hostile mood after being literally mauled by a dog and by the world in general, she had an idea.
+In the beginning, with the blank page staring at her and possibly in a hostile mood after being literally mauled by a dog and by the world in general, she had an idea.
 What if she could wield a force of good upon unsuspecting evil-doers?
 What if she had the resources to get the job done without dealing with committee and anyone else’s whiney-ass opinions?